flybywiresim/docs/docs/dev-corner/development-projects/documentation.md

     INFO     -  Documentation built in 4.03 seconds INFO     -  [12:05:30] Serving on http://127.0.0.1:8000/
     ```

+!!! info "Faster Preview Server"
+    You can opt to use a faster instance of the developer server by invoking the flag `--dirtyreload`.
+This just checks for any markdown that has changed since the HTML was rendered and will reconstruct any relevant pages only rather than rebuilding the entire website.

+    ```
+    mkdocs.exe server --dirtyreload
+    ```

+    !!! danger ""
+        Navigation and new internal links may not get updated on other pages while using `--dirtyreload`.
+Verify links using the standard serve or build command.

 - You can now browse the current checked out branch in a browser at this address: [http://127.0.0.1:8000/](http://127.0.0.1:8000/).
 The site renders every time you save any `filename.md` you are working on.
 - Optional: Build static site locally for testing: